 – Secure Internet Connection.
 A stable and secure internet connection ensures uninterrupted and private communication.

-To start your telemedicine practice, follow several key practices, including analyzing laws, customizing your approach, engaging staff, and choosing the right tech vendor.
-Also, you should consider costs and measure success to ensure a sustainable and effective telemedicine business.
+To establish your telemedicine practice, follow several key steps, including analyzing relevant laws, customizing your approach, engaging your staff, and selecting the right technology vendor.
+Additionally, consider costs and measure success to ensure a sustainable and effective telemedicine business.